 If a file has many fragments then an extension MFT record is used.
 Cluster addresses in extension records are overwritten on file deletion.
 The file can't be recovered.

-With TRIM deleted clusters on an SSD are immediately mapped to a default zeroed cluster.
+With TRIM enabled deleted clusters (pages) on an SSD are immediately remapped by the SSD controller to return zeroes when read.
 The deleted data cannot be recovered by any means.
 Recuva will find the deleted file names and cluster addresses in the MFT, but the data has gone forever.

 Files sent to the recycler are renamed in XP to to D + the drive letter + a sequential index number + the original file extension.
-From Vista onwards they are renamed to $R + a set of random characters + the original file extension.
+From Vista onwards they are renamed to $R + a set of random characters + the original file extension, and a smaller $I file of the same naming convention which contains no file data.
 When scanning for deleted files these names may be relevant.

 Recuva Normal Scan:

-Recuva reads the MFT and lists all files found in deleted records.
-This includes files with any extension or no extension.
-The cluster addresses are used to recover the file data.
+Recuva reads the MFT and returns information from all file records flagged as deleted.
+Files with any extension or no extension are listed.
+The cluster addresses held in the MFT record are used to recover the file data.
 Recuva will copy whatever is at the cluster addresses, irrespective of the contents.

 Recuva Deep Scan:

 Recuva runs a normal scan first, then runs a scan of all unused clusters, checking each cluster for a specific subset of file signatures.
-If a match is found, the cluster and following clusters are recovered.
+If a match is found using Deep Scan, the cluster and following clusters in ascending sequence are recovered.

 Deep Scan does not recover file or directory names, as they are held in the MFT.